hyperjumptech/grule-rule-engine/docs/RETE_en.md

 ### What is inside Grule's Working-Memory

-Grule will try to remember all of the `ExpressionAtom` defined within rule's `when` scope of all rules in the KnowledgeBase.
+Grule will try to remember all of the `Expression` defined within rule's `when` scope of all rules in the KnowledgeBase.

-First, It will try its best to make sure none of the `ExpressionAtom` AST (Abstract Syntax Tree) node get duplicated
+First, It will try its best to make sure none of the `v` AST (Abstract Syntax Tree) node get duplicated

 Second, Each of this AST node can only be evaluated once, until it's relevant `variable` get changed.
 For example :